Luciferbobo/DAE-AQA/README.md

 ...
 ```
 #### JIGSAWS dataset
 JIGSAWS dataset was presented in the paper __Jhu-isi gesture and skill assessment working set (jigsaws): A surgical activity dataset for human motion modeling__ (MICCAI workshop 2014), where the raw videos could be downloaded at [here](https://cirl.lcsr.jhu.edu/research/hmm/datasets/jigsaws_release/).
-We're typographing this part of the code, and we'll release it soon.
 The whole data structure is same as MTL-AQA.
 The processed JIGSAWS dataset(Frames) can be downloaded through the following links:

 1.[[Google Drive](https://drive.google.com/drive/folders/1J_OO6UNJ27WLpjm6nRwqp9WIq0bUeINY?usp=sharing)]